smol-ai/ainews-web-2025/src/content/issues/24-08-22-ainews-super-quiet-day.md

 date: '2024-08-23T00:55:37.537285Z'
 original_slug: ainews-not-much-happened-today-4025
 description: >-
-  AI21 Labs released Jamba 1.5, a scaled-up hybrid SSM-Transformer model that offers significantly faster inference and excels in long context tasks, outperforming larger models like Llama 3.1 70B.
-Additionally, the open-source coding-focused model Dracarys 70B was announced, claiming superior benchmark performance over existing 70B models.
+  AI21 Labs released **Jamba 1.5**, a 94B parameter model with a novel hybrid SSM-Transformer architecture optimized for long context windows and up to *2.5x faster inference*, outperforming larger models like **Llama 3.1 70B**.
+  Meanwhile, **Microsoft’s Phi-3.5** model has sparked discussion for its heavy censorship and safety features, with an uncensored variant now available on **Hugging Face**, raising debates about usability in coding and technical tasks.
 tags:
-  - ai21
-  - jamba-1.5
-  - state-space-models
-  - llama-3.1
-  - dracarys
-  - coding
+  - untagged
+companies: []
+models: []
+topics:
-  - open-source
+  - untagged
 ---